alfredov/beta-app/README.md

 - [@bits-x/chat](https://www.npmjs.com/package/@bits-x/chat)

 ## Requirements:
-- Node.js >= v12.
-We recommend to use `version 12`; We are getting some issues with version greater than 12.
+- [Node.js >= v12](https://nodejs.org/es/download/).
+We recommend to use `version 12`; We are getting some issues with versions greater than 12.
+We suggest to use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) for handling multiple node.js versions in a computer.

 ## Pre-running, dependency installation: